dex4er/js-smtp-server-as-promised/README.md

 [`stream.Readable`](https://nodejs.org/api/stream.html#stream_class_stream_readable)
 object.

-The method is resolved when `stream` is finished.
-It is rejected if the `stream` is already finished.
+The method blocks SMTP session until `stream` is finished.
+It breaks session if `stream` is already finished.

-If the method throws an error then the stream is silently consumed to prevent SMTP stream to be blocked.
+If the method throws an error then the `stream` is silently consumed to prevent SMTP stream to be blocked.

 ### onError